Mak Erot

-Mak Erot (1907? – 5 July 2008) was a lady from West Java, Indonesia.
+Mak Erot (1878 – 5 July 2008) was a woman from West Java, Indonesia.
 She was widely known for helping men to lengthen their penises using traditional herbs and traditional prayers.

 Her age is disputed; various sources have described her as between 101 and 130 years old.
 Her story has been made into a number of plays and movies, such as XL (Extra Large: Between Me, You and Mak Erot) starring Francine Roosenda.
 She died in July 2008 in Caringin village, west Java.